uab-cgds-worthey/DITTO/docs/build_DITTO.md

 # DITTO

-:fire: DITTO (inspired by pokemon) is a tool for exploring any type of genetic variant and their predicted functional impact on transcript(s).
+:fire: DITTO (inspired by pokemon) is a tool for exploring any type of small genetic variant and their predicted functional impact on transcript(s).

 :fire: DITTO uses an explainable neural network model to predict the functional impact of variants and utilizes SHAP to